susanBuck/notes/07_WordPress/03_One_click_install.md

-## Instructions
+## One-click Instructions
 1. Goto <http://thewc.co/hosting> and make sure your account is activated.

-2. Log in to cPanel using the details on the latter page.
+2. Log in to cPanel using the given details.

 3. In cPanel, find the **QuickInstall** option.